 Cats, dingoes and large goannas may eat young or young adults, but generally echidnas don’t have many natural predators.
 If threatened, an echidna will curl into a ball (if on hard ground), lodge itself into a log or rock crevice, or quickly dig a shallow excavation, so that only its sharp spines are exposed – a very effective protection strategy.

 What's Bush Heritage doing?

-Echidnas occur on most Bush Heritage reserves.
+Echidnas occur on most of our reserves.
 Liffey Valley is home to the Tasmanian subspecies, which has a particularly furry coat to survive the cold.
-We protect the habitat of echidnas by conserving native vegetation and hollow logs, managing total grazing pressure and easing predation pressure by controlling feral animals like cats and wild dogs.
+We protect the habitat of echidnas by conserving native vegetation and hollow logs, managing total grazing pressure and easing predation by controlling feral animals such as cats and wild dogs.

 Donate today to help us continue this and other vital conservation work.
 Most of our operating costs are funded by generous individuals.
 Donations over $2 are tax-deductible and we can't thank you enough for your support.